 What does “kudasai” mean in Japanese?

-Japanese native speakers use “kudasai” mainly in the two different ways: as a verb to mean “please give [someone] [something]”; as an auxiliary verb to add the meaning of ‘please’ to its preceding verb.
-In this blog post, I will explain “kudasai” meaning and its usages with example sentences.
-My explanations would help Japanese learners to use it properly.
+Japanese native speakers use “kudasai” mainly in two different ways: as a verb to mean ‘please give [someone] [something]’; as an auxiliary verb to add the meaning of ‘please’ to its preceding verb.
+Perhaps, many Japanese learners know this word as it is often used in Japanese textbooks.
+In this blog post, however, I will explain what “kudasai” means and how it works in detail.
+My explanations would help Japanese learners understand “kudasai” more clearly.
 Then, let’s get started!

 Contents

-Let me start with the definition and meaning as a verb.
+Let me start with the meaning of “kudasai” as a verb.

-- kudasai – 下さい (ください) : the command form of the verb, “kudasaru”, which means ‘to give’ or ‘to confer’ in Japanese.
+- kudasai – 下さい (ください) : the command form of the verb, “kudasaru”, which politely means ‘to give’ in Japanese.

-Japanese native speakers often use this command form to ask someone to give something to someone else.
-In this regard, its usage is quite similar to that of the English phrase, “please give [someone] [something]”, I think.
+Japanese native speakers use this command form to ask someone to give something to them.
+In this regard, its usage is very similar to that of the English phrase, “please give [someone] [something]”, I think.
 Then, let me explain how to use it through the example sentence below.

 watashi ni tabemono wo kudasai – 私に食べ物を下さい (わたしにたべものをください)